WW Recipe of the Day: Slow Cooker Turkey Bone Broth

 - Keep refrigerated and use within a few days, or portion out and freeze.
 I like to portion mine out in 2 cup amounts and place in zip lock bags that I lie flat on a plate and place in the freezer.

-If you liked this crock pot turkey broth you might also like:
+If you like this crock pot turkey broth, you might also like: